Robert Sherwin

-Robert Hoole Sherwin, Jr. (born May 13, 1951) is an American businessman and winner of the Frances Pomeroy Naismith Award.
-A graduate of the United States Military Academy, he was most recently the Chief Operating Officer of Zenger Folkman.
+Robert Hoole Sherwin, Jr. (born May 13, 1951) is an American former businessman who is a graduate of the United States Military Academy and the winner of the 1973 Frances Pomeroy Naismith Award.

 Early life

 Sherwin was born in 1951 in St. Louis, Missouri, to Robert Sherwin Sr. and Jeanne Sherwin (née Davis).
 He is the third of five children, and the only boy.
-Sherwin moved with his family to Southern California, where he attended middle school and high school.
+As a teenager Sherwin moved with his family to Southern California where he attended middle school and high school.

 He attended Katella High School in Anaheim, California, where he excelled academically and in both basketball and baseball.
-His senior year he led the basketball team to the 2-A championships, where Katella played (and ultimately lost to) Verbum Dei, 90-87, "in what some consider the greatest basketball title game in Southern Section history."
+His senior year he led the basketball team to the California Southern Section 2A championship, where Katella played (and ultimately lost to) Verbum Dei, 90-87, "in what some consider the greatest basketball title game in Southern Section history."
 He played basketball at Katella under coach Tom Danley, one of the most successful high school basketball coaches in California history.